 The world continues to spin like it always has, yet, it feels off-axis.
 It feels different.
 There’s so much uncertainty about the future and so much discourse between people.
 Both, are unsettling.
 There seems to be so much happening in the world, I often feel lost and overwhelmed by it all.

-When I wrote The World Went Sideways Now What article March 15, 2020, I felt I could navigate the uncertainty because I was able to identify what’s changing and what we can all do to withstand the change.
-I was naive or at a minimum too optimistic.
+When I wrote The World Went Sideways Now What article on March 15, 2020, I felt I could navigate the uncertainty because I was able to identify what’s changing and what we can all do to withstand the change.
+I was naive or at a minimum overly optimistic.
+As the pandemic has continued to linger on in 2021 so too has the feeling of uncertainty.

 Maybe, I thought it would get better faster than it has.
 Maybe, I’m on social media too much or reading the news too often.
 Neither makes me feel better.

 A few weeks ago I identified this emotional roller coaster and knew I had to get off the ride.
 I cannot sit in the feeling of overwhelm and fear.
 You may be feeling this way too.
-So, here’s what I did.
+So, while in Niagara Falls here’s what I did.

 Getting Off The Ride

-I thought about a time of great uncertainty.
+I went to the task of exploring times of great uncertainty.
 My rationale was simple, first, understand how people felt during the time of high uncertainty.
 Second, read their stories of survival.
 Third, tackle the feeling of overwhelm by getting clear on what’s essential.
-Lastly, pick through what I might be able to apply to my own life.
+Lastly, I chose to pick through what I might be able to apply to my own life.
 This plan gave me hope.

 What I learned

-First, in Unbroken, I took away that our mind is far stronger than our body and forgiveness is the most powerful tool we have in overcoming emotional trauma of being wronged.
+In Unbroken I took away that our mind is far stronger than our body and forgiveness is the most powerful tool we have in overcoming emotional trauma of being wronged.
 What the main character, Zamperini, endured as a POW, is likely far worse than anything I ever will.
-But, building a ‘mental toughness asset’ can help me navigate this uncertainty more than any other asset I may access.

-In Flashpoints, I learned there is always friction.
+In the book Flashpoints, I learned there is always friction.
 Whether that’s between nations, political parties, ideologies, people, business, or even within ourselves.
 When there’s friction it can lead to a flashpoint.

 This helped me reframe my thinking in a few ways.